poojasingh09/2024_singh_transcriptomeanalysis_pipeline/README.md

 The manuscripts that used this pipeline are as follows:

 Singh et al 2025 parallel lakes analysis (in submisison);
-Duenser, Singh et al 2025 lake victoria ontogenetic analysis (in submisison);
+Duenser, Singh et al 2025 lake victoria ontogenetic analysis (in review ProcB);
-Singh et al red-yellow carotenoid based coloration Singh et al in prep meta-analysis of all available transcriptomes;
+Singh et al red-yellow carotenoid based coloration (in revision MolEcol) Singh et al in prep meta-analysis of all available transcriptomes;

 If you use this code please cite Singh et al 2025 parallel lakes paper (in submisison).